How to take a passport photo with an iPhone

 Export and check before printing

 AirDrop or email the photo to a computer to check it at full resolution.
-Then upload through our tool — it crops to the exact country specification, removes the background if needed, and exports a portal-friendly JPEG.
+Then upload through our tool — it crops to the exact country specification and exports a portal-friendly JPEG.

 Frequently asked questions